chef/knife-azure/README.md

 After creating the service principal, you should have these 3 values, a client id (GUID), client secret(string) and tenant id (GUID).

+Be sure when you are creating the above user you change the example from `-o Reader` to `-o Contributor` otherwise you will not be able to spin up or delete machines.

 Put the following in your `knife.rb`

 ```ruby